ByteBanditsEnterprises/renosense-cracked/README.md

 useless client

-security sucks ass, samuel, get a bigger brain
+security sucks ass, get a bigger brain

 shit pasted rat with BTC miner in it